ossn/ossn-frontend/README.md

 6. Install node dependencies.
 On repo directory run `npm install`.

 ### <a name="develop"></a> Develop
-1. Run `nvm use`.
+1. At the repository directory run `nvm use`.
 2. Open development server.
-At the repository directory run `npm run develop`.
+Run `npm run develop`.
 - The page will be available at [localhost:8000](htpp://localhost:8000) by default

 ### <a name="build"></a> Build

-1. Run `nvm use`.
+1. At the repository directory run `nvm use`.
 2. Building the page.
-At the repository directory run `gatsby build`
+Run `gatsby build`.
 3. Start the server.
 Run `gatsby build` to initialize a gatsby server at your machine.
 - The page will be available  [localhost:9000](http://localhost:9000) by default.